syncfusion-content/wpf-docs/wpf/DockingManager/Hosting-Windows-Form-control-as-a-window.md

 ### Interaction with control hosted by Win32 Host

-* While interacting the  WindowsForm control with WPF controls it leads to inaccessibility of WPF controls behind WindowsForm control, since the WindowsForm control will be on top.
+* While interacting with the  WindowsForm control with WPF controls it leads to inaccessibility of WPF controls behind WindowsForm control, since the WindowsForm control is on top.
-* While floating the WindowsForm control in DockingManager, it will not be visible.
-For these case , set **UseInteropCompatibilityMode** property as **True** for the DockingManager.
+* While floating the WindowsForm control in DockingManager, it is not visible.
+For these cases, set **UseInteropCompatibilityMode** property as **True** for the DockingManager.

 {%highlight xml %}
 <syncfusion:DockingManager x:Name="DockingManager1" DockFill="True" UseInteropCompatibilityMode="True"><WebBrowser Name="Web1"  ></syncfusion:DockingManager>